spyderbat/eval/guidebook/src/container_escape_chroot/README.md

 From here, we could then install ssh keys for the backdoor user.

 In summary, we gained access to a vulnerable Kubernetes container and exploited its excessive access to gain root privileges on the host machine.
-From there, investigated all containers running on this node and created a backdoor user with root access for persistence.
+From there, we investigated all containers running on this node and created a backdoor user with root access for persistence.

 ## Investigating the Results

-Performing this exploit will trigger several red flags which are detected and collected into a single Spydertrace object.
+Performing this exploit will trigger several red flags that are detected and collected into a single Spydertrace object.
 In the Spyderbat Console, navigate to the Dashboard page.
 In the Security tab, under "Recent Spydertraces with Score > 50", a new trace should appear, likely named "root_shell", or "container_escape_using_chroot...".
 Expanding the group name should show that it has an extremely high score of over 200, indicating a large number of linked high-severity flags.
+If the score is abnormally low (under 100), the data has likely not finished coming in yet.
+Refreshing after a minute should show a much higher score value.
 Selecting this Spydertrace, we can select "Start Process Investigation" to see the events of the exploit laid out in a Causal Tree in the investigation view:

 ![A section of the Spydertrace featuring one of my chroot commands](./chroot_flag_graph.png)

-Here, we can clearly see the interactive shell, running the `chroot` command, and later investigating with `crictl` and creating persistence with `adduser` and `visudo`.
+Here, we can clearly see the interactive Bash shell at the top of the container (the shaded box).
+Underneath, we can see the attacker running some investigation commands, escaping with the `chroot` command, and later investigating with `crictl` and creating persistence with `adduser`.

 ## Next Steps